nicolausgr/alan-compiler/README.md

 # alanc

-Compiler of educational programming language Alan
+Compiler for the educational programming language Alan